 Stochastic Slow

-If the Stochastic Slow is above 80 and then starts to decline, it could be a sign that the uptrend is losing momentum and a potential sell signal.
-Similarly, if the Stochastic Slow is below 20 and then starts to rise, it could be a sign that the downtrend is losing momentum and a potential buy signal.
+Conversely, if the Stochastic Slow falls below 20 and then starts to rise, it might indicate that the downtrend is losing momentum, suggesting a potential buy signal.

 You can see on this Amazon.com, Inc. (NASDAQ: AMZN) chart that as the stock went sideways and slowly ramped up in the afternoon, the Stochastic Slow didn’t go below 20.
 And as it sped up and spiked before the close, Stochastic Slow rose to over 80 and the stock’s ramp slowed down.